A geometric and combinatorial view of weighted voting: Background

+The game $g$ appearing in Example~\ref{ex:maj} is weighted since it is realized by the vector $(60: 34, 33, 33)$.
+See Appendix~\ref{app:unweighted6} for a list of unweighted games with $6$ players.

-Contrary to much of the voting literature, we enumerate voters by \emph{increasing} weight, in order to easily determine the rank of a coalition in the poset $M(n)$ (cf.\ Section~\ref{sec:mn}).
-We shall refer to voters by the corresponding ordinals: the $n^{th}$ voter $\v{n}$ has the greatest weight, voter $\v{n-1}$ has the next greatest, \ldots , voter $\v{1}$ has the lowest weight.
+Contrary to much of the voting literature, we enumerate players by \emph{increasing} weight, in order to easily determine the rank of a coalition in the poset $M(n)$ (cf.\ Section~\ref{sec:mn}).
+We shall refer to players by the corresponding ordinals: player $\v{n}$ has the greatest weight, player $\v{n-1}$ has the next greatest, \ldots , player $\v{1}$ has the lowest weight.
+We follow the convention that the weight vector $\ww=(w_n, \ldots, w_1)$ lists the weights in decreasing order.

 Note that weighted voting is scale-invariant: multiplying each of the weights and the quota by a positive constant does not change the winning coalitions.
 Therefore, we may normalize the weights so that they sum to 1.
 Define a \emph{normalized weight} to be a vector $\ww=(w_n,\ldots, w_1)$ that satisfies